Road trip conversations

 A complicated love

-We began to trade emails and three years later, Jared came to Canada and we went on a road trip through rural Nova Scotia.
-Our courageous conversations during that trip taught me that my judgments about homosexuality were way too hasty and my arguments far too shallow.
-I also learnt a lot about myself.
+When I heard that my son Jared was gay, we began to trade emails and three years later, Jared came to Canada and we went on a road trip through rural Nova Scotia.

 During our discussions, I realized I had missed the opportunity to sense and respond to the unique challenges that Jared was facing within himself as he was growing up.
 Sadly, I had been aware of what he was going through.
 I kept asking myself the question, if I had been there for him as he worked through and came to understand his sexual orientation, would things have turned out differently?
 Would our relationship be better now?